BE Informed No. 8.1

 Q. What is an auxiliary station?

-A. Any amateur station licensed to a holder of a Technician, General,
+A. Any amateur station licensed to a holder of a Technician, General, Advanced

-the class of operator license held.
+operator license held.

 An auxiliary station may transmit only on the 2 m and shorter wavelength bands, except the 144.0-144.5 MHz, 145.8-146.0 MHz,

 219-220 MHz, 222.00-222.15 MHz, 431-433 MHz, and 435-438 MHz segments.

 Where an auxiliary station causes harmful interference to another auxiliary station,

 the licensees are equally and fully responsible for resolving the interference unless one station's operation is recommended

 by a frequency coordinator and the other station's is not.
 In that case, the licensee of the non-coordinated auxiliary station

 has primary responsibility to resolve the interference.